What Is NCCD?

 Targeted, additional support provided on top of QDTP to address a student's specific learning needs because of disability.

-Evidence: Individual support records, targeted teaching notes, intervention logs.
+Evidence: Individual support records, targeted teaching notes, adjustment logs.

 Evidence: Individual education plans, specialist reports, documented structural changes to learning.